dapplets/dapplet-docs/docs/ex01-extra-button.md

 `me` - is a *Proxy* of the widget.

-Make the counter incrementing on the button click.
+Increase the counter value on the button click

 ```ts
 me.label += 1;